AmazingMonster/conceptrodon/README.md

 Namely, `mp_compose<F1, F2, …​, Fn>::fn<T…​>` is `Fn<…​F2<F1<T…​>>…​>`.
 However, since we still don't have a universal template parameter token, signatures of `F1...` must be specified.
 Regarding **boost::mp11** and **kvasir::mpl**, `F1...` can only take type arguments, which means many functions in both libraries are not composable.

-This library expands the idea of a 'quoted metafunction.'
-By taking arguments from different categories using dedicated member templates, the library groups commonly used functions together based on their signatures, creating better candidates for composition.
+This library expands the idea of 'quoted metafunctions.'
+By taking arguments from different categories using dedicated member templates, this library categorizes metafunctions based on their signatures, creating better candidates for composition.

 ## Implementation
 The library mainly uses four types of member templates: